maximilien/musings/blogs/ai/5/outline.md

 - **Focused exploration time** — permission to go deep on one idea without distractions
 - **Networking that actually sticks** — you bond with people when you're building together under pressure, not just swapping LinkedIn profiles
 - **Keeping up with fast-moving tech** — especially AI, where the landscape shifts monthly; hackathons are the fastest way to pressure-test what's real
+- **Inspiration from other builders** — you might be caught in a local minima and other builders (from different background) might bring perspective and half-baked ideas that inspire you (and vice versa) for your next hack and maybe winning idea
 - **Testing feasibility** — can this idea actually work?
 A hackathon gives you a rapid, honest answer
-- **The AI agent moment** — 2025 was the year AI agents became hackathon-viable; what used to require a team of 5 now takes 1-2 people with the right tools (and that itself is a research insight worth paying attention to)
+- **The AI agent moment** — 2025 was the year AI agents became hackathon-viable and accessible to all; what used to require a team of 5 now takes 1-2 people with the right tools (and that itself is a research insight worth paying attention to)
 - **Testing tools like weave-cli** — hackathons are my go-to environment for stress-testing dev tools I'm building or evaluating; if it works under hackathon pressure, it'll work anywhere
-- Anecdote: a specific hackathon moment that was a turning point or surprise
+- Anecdote: I won Github Hack Night showing Vectras (multiagent platform) that I used internally to build and maintain my projects.
+This was a surprise win since I did not intend to submit it but the excitement and feedback help me keep the focus which has led to better version.
+I will discuss Vectras and it's recent incarnation in a future post.

 ---